code-lab-org/nost-tools/docs/source/documents/getStarted/instructionsScienceDash.rst

 Next, run each application on separate computers or consoles.
 Wherever the dashboard application is running, you should be able to see the utility scores from a web browser (default address:  http://127.0.0.1:8050/).
-If everything is running properly it will look like below:
+If everything is running properly the dashboard will look like the figure below:

 .. image:: media/scienceDash.png
    :width: 600